 Board of Directors

-As a not-for-profit electric distribution cooperative, Noble REMC is governed by a 9-person elected board of directors.
+As a not-for-profit electric distribution cooperative, Noble REMC is governed by a nine-member elected board of directors.
 These individuals are members from districts throughout our service territory. (district territories) They are elected on a rotating basis at our annual meeting held on the first Saturday in June.
 Click here for a list of current directors by territory.

 Noble REMC and employees help support many organizations both financially and through service on various committees and boards.
-Some of those organizations include local and regional Economic Development Corporations, Chambers of Commerce, Junior Achievement, Big Brothers, Big Sisters, schools and churches.
+Some of those organizations include local and regional economic development corporations, Chambers of Commerce, Junior Achievement, Big Brothers, Big Sisters, schools and churches.

 Members enjoy lunch featuring the popular Noble County Pork Producers grilled pork burgers served with chips, ice cream and drinks.
 They also enjoy entertainment and activities designed for the entire family.
 REMC employees and community organizations are available to share information about their programs and projects.
 Attendees learn about issues their cooperative is facing and get information about energy savings, electrical safety and more.

-Noble REMC is governed by a set of Bylaws.
-Click here to view the Bylaws.
+Noble REMC is governed by a set of bylaws.
+Click here to view the bylaws.